 This is a point to be noted for those growing in the fruits of the Spirit: when the fruit of generosity has taken possession of a soul and is nourishing it to produce a bountiful harvest among those served, this can create difficulties in others who are not as advanced in or privy to the workings of grace in a particular context.
 These servants of the Spirit will be misunderstood, even by people in the Church, even by Church officials who know the theology of the Spirit but can at times fail to see it at work around them.
 But in such cases, the fruit also serves to feed and sustain the soul in grace as it continues its work in difficult situations, and such was the case with St Damien.
 He was frustrated by his superiors, at times overwhelmed by the situation of his lepers, and angry at the tardiness and bureaucracy of the government and Church to meet their needs.
 Did he go too far?
 At times, yes; but the lepers, his children, had the first claim on his heart and he cannot be faulted for constantly thinking about them and working out what he needed to get for them.
 It was a father’s love and the zeal which the fruit of the Spirit nurtured in him.

-This blog is extracted from our booklet Living Fruitfully: Generosity.
-Using examples from the lives of the saints, including St Teresa of Calcutta and St Damien of Molokai, this title reveals how generosity is given to us so that we are able to fulfil Christ’s command to love God and to love our neighbour as ourselves.
+This story from the life of St Damien of Molokai is extracted from our book Living Fruitfully: Generosity.
+Using examples from the lives of the saints, including St Teresa of Calcutta, St Damien of Molokai, and Venerable Edel Quinn, this title reveals how generosity is given to us so that we are able to fulfil Christ’s command to love God with all our heart, all our mind and all our strength, and to love our neighbour as ourselves

 Discover more examples of how we can live the fruit of generosity by ordering your copy of Living Fruitfully: Generosity today.